-- Executive are requested to recommend that Council adopt this strategy as the evolution of Agenda 21. - Executive are requested to recommend that Council amends the net zero target date from 2030 to 2037, in line with the Carbon Baseline for Cumbria recommendation adopted by the Zero Carbon Cumbria Partnership.
+- Recommend that Council adopt the Local Environment (Climate Change) Strategy as the evolution of Agenda 21; and that the outdated terminology at Article 4 of the Council's Constitution be updated. - Recommend that Council amends the net zero target date from 2030 to 2037, in line with the Carbon Baseline for Cumbria recommendation adopted by the Zero Carbon Cumbria Partnership.